Skip to content

 Future Tasks

-The future: parameter controls how future-dated tasks are displayed.
+The show-future: parameter controls how future-dated tasks are displayed.
 This overrides the global "Future dated tasks" setting:

 • show-all - Show all future tasks (default)